Documentation

 Router

-Cisco IOS 15.7 — routing table, OSPF, BGP, ARP
+Cisco IOS 15.7 — routing table, OSPF, BGP, EIGRP, RIP, MPLS, SD-WAN

 Switch

-Cisco IOS 15.2 — VLANs, STP, MAC table, CDP
+Cisco IOS 15.2 — VLANs, STP, MAC table, CDP, LLDP, port security

 Firewall

-Cisco ASA 9.16 — interfaces, ACLs, NAT, connections
+Cisco ASA 9.16 — interfaces, ACLs, NAT, AAA, RADIUS, TACACS+

 Server

-Linux — ip addr, ss, netstat, nslookup
+Linux — ip addr, ss, netstat, nslookup, FTP, SMTP, SNMP

 Workstation